 Even if the cost basis reported on your Form 1099-B is incorrect, the sale on your tax return must still match what’s reported on that form.
 To avoid the double tax on the same income, you’ll need to make an adjustment using Schedule D and Form 8949.
 The information required for this adjustment is typically provided in a supplemental tax reporting form.
 These supplemental forms show the adjusted basis, which accounts for any portion of the stock’s value that was already taxed as income, ensuring that you’re not taxed again when the shares are sold.

-Let’s say that as part of your compensation you receive 400 RSUs of XYZ stock, valued at $100 per share, set to vest over four years.
+Let’s say that as part of your compensation you receive 400 RSUs of XYZ stock, valued at $100 per share and set to vest over four years.
 In year one, 100 shares vest, and the $10,000 value becomes ordinary income reported on your W-2.
-That amount has now been taxed correctly as compensation.
+That amount has been taxed correctly as compensation.

 Once the shares vest and you have unrestricted ownership, you decide it’s wise to sell and diversify into a portfolio of global stocks and bonds.
 However, in the couple of days between vesting and your sale, the stock price drops by 1%.
 As a result, your total sale proceeds come to $9,900.
 The brokerage handling your shares will report the sale on your Form 1099-B as $9,900 in proceeds and $0 cost basis, incorrectly showing a $9,900 short-term capital gain, which would then be taxed again as ordinary income.

-But because you’re informed, you consult your supplemental stock plan documentation, which correctly shows an adjusted basis of $10,000.
-By entering this adjustment on Form 8949, you accurately report a $100 capital loss, which can be used to offset other gains or income.
-This simple correction makes a huge difference, turning a nearly $10,000 gain into a small, deductible loss.
-It really is crucial to get this right when receiving stock compensation.
+Instead, you consult your supplemental stock plan documentation, which correctly shows basis of $10,000.
+By entering this amount as an adjustment on Form 8949, you accurately report a $100 capital loss, which can be used to offset other income.
+This simple correction makes a huge difference in this example, turning a nearly $10,000 gain into a small, deductible loss.
+It really is crucial to get this part right when reporting stock compensation.

 Wrap-Up

 Don’t pay taxes twice!
 If you participated in a stock plan and sold shares this year, make sure you’re reporting the adjusted cost basis correctly.
 Check for supplemental tax documents that reflect any necessary basis adjustments.
-These forms often contain critical details your tax software may miss.
-If you didn’t catch this in a prior year, you can still amend your return; the IRS allows amendments for up to three years.
+These forms contain critical details your tax software will likely miss.
+If you didn’t catch this in a prior year, you can still amend your return; the IRS allows amendments for up to three years from the original due date.
 If your cost basis was reported too low, you might be entitled to a refund.
 If this feels overwhelming, you’re not alone.
 For more complex tax situations, especially those involving equity compensation, working with a financial advisor can be a smart move.